 Barb earned commissions through sales from these links.

 She covers everything even if she doesn’t have a contract to promote a product.
-Yet whenever she is talking about an app, website, or product, she will check if they have a program and sign up so she can receive commission or free products.
+Yet whenever she talks about an app, website, or product, she will check if they have a program and sign up so she can receive commission or free products.

-(Free products is more of an Ambassador than an affiliate generally)
+(Free products are more of an Ambassador than an affiliate generally)

 Many podcasters now record the session on video for youtube and social channels.